NikolaKostadinov01/Building-AI-My-AI-Idea-/README.md

 ## Prototype System Implementation

-**Chiron's** prototype system is built using the Python programming language and leverages the scikit-learn library for implementing an anomaly detection algorithm.
+*<p align="justify">*Chiron's prototype system is built using the Python programming language and leverages the scikit-learn library for implementing an anomaly detection algorithm.
 Specifically, the Isolation Forest algorithm is utilized due to its effectiveness in detecting anomalies in high-dimensional datasets.
 The implementation involves the following steps:

-* **Data Preprocessing:** The system reads in data from a CSV file containing health-related data, such as patient records or laboratory results.
+* **Data Preprocessing:**
+<p align="justify">The system reads in data from a CSV file containing health-related data, such as patient records or laboratory results.
 The data is then preprocessed to handle missing values, normalize features, and ensure compatibility with the Isolation Forest algorithm.

-* **Anomaly Detection:** The Isolation Forest algorithm is applied to the preprocessed data to identify anomalous instances that deviate significantly from the norm.
+* **Anomaly Detection:**
+<p align="justify">The Isolation Forest algorithm is applied to the preprocessed data to identify anomalous instances that deviate significantly from the norm.
 Anomalies are flagged as potential indicators of emerging health threats and warrant further investigation by healthcare professionals and security analysts.

-* **Alert Generation:** Upon detecting anomalies, the system generates alerts to notify relevant stakeholders, such as public health agencies or security organizations.
+* **Alert Generation:**
+<p align="justify">Upon detecting anomalies, the system generates alerts to notify relevant stakeholders, such as public health agencies or security organizations.
 Alerts may include information about the detected anomalies, their severity, and recommended actions for response and containment.

 ## Implementation Code